 The graph below shows the daily water consumption for Americans in their homes.
 Summarise the information by selecting and reporting the main features, and make comparisons where necessary.

-The charts below give information about USA marriage and divorce rates between 1970 and 2000, and the marital status of adult Americans in two of the years.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The diagram below shows the recycling process of aluminium cans.
+Summarise the information by selecting and reporting the main features and make comparisions where relevant.